kyouryuukunn/renpy-ActionEditor3/README.md

  * blur transform property of each images are used for simulating camera blur in function transform prperty, so blur transform properties of each images aren't availabe when focusing is enabled.
    Set function property to None when you want to disable camera blur for already shownd images.
- * ActionEditor Can't get correct value If any other transform_matrix than below Matrixes are used.:
+ * ActionEditor Can't get correct value If any other matrixtransform than below Matrixes are used.:
    1. OffsetMatrix * RotateMatrix
    2. OffsetMatrix
    3. RotateMatrix

- * ActionEditor Can't get colormatrix property.
+ * ActionEditor can't get correct value If any other matrixcolor than below Matrixes are used.:
+   1. InvertMatrix*ContrastMatrix*SaturationMatrix*BrightnessMatrix*HueMatrix
+   2. One of above matrixes
  * Unfortunately, The behavior of functions for function property isn't same as ATL.
    There are some different points.
   1. inherited_<property> have no value.
   2. Setting properties have no affect when it is called next time.
   3. The return value from it have no affect.
   4. It isn't always called in time.
+  ActionEditor can't get current function when opened.

  * Skipping animations may not work when those include the tags which are already shown and have loop animations.
    When using functions other than camera_blur, these may cause malfunction after skip.